openshift/golang-ex/README.md

 If you'd like to install it, follow [these instructions](https://github.com/openshift/golang-ex/blob/master/README.md#installation).

-The steps in this document assume that you have access to an OpenShift deployment that you can deploy applications on.
+The steps in this document assume that you have access to an OpenShift deployment that you can deploy applications on, including the default set of ImageStreams defined.
+Instructions for installing the default ImageStreams are available [here](http://docs.openshift.org/latest/admin_guide/install/first_steps.html).
+If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'openshift' namespace.

 ###Installation: